-Since the MDZ was established, six Sub-Groups (outlined in more detail in Section 4) have been formed to drive forward development, growth, and skills across the MDZ area.
+Since the MDZ was established, six Sub-Groups (outlined in more detail in Section 4) have been formed to drive forward development, growth and skills across the MDZ area.
 Their individual targets and workstreams are set out in detail in this document.
-The MDZ Board coordinates these Sub-Groups to ensure that their activities contribute to the wider objectives of the MDZ and Atom Valley.
+The MDZ Board will also be coordinating these Sub-Groups to try and secure Investment Zone status for Atom Valley, as per the plans laid out in Central Government's March 2023 Budget.

 Overall, Atom Valley presents the biggest opportunity in Greater Manchester to attract inward investment and long-term economic growth, focusing on advanced materials and the manufacturing sector.
 This is a long-term ambition that will take significant resources and time to deliver.
-This document sets out what needs to be done during 2024 / 2025 to ensure real progress is made and the overall ambition is realised in years to come.
+This document sets out what needs to be done during 2023 / 2024 to ensure real progress is made and the overall ambition is realised in years to come.